exercism/python/concepts/string-methods/introduction.md

 # Introduction

 A `str` in Python is an [immutable sequence][text sequence] of [Unicode code points][unicode code points].
-These could include letters, diacritical marks, positioning characters, numbers, currency symbols, emoji, punctuation, various spaces, line breaks, and more.
+These may include letters, diacritical marks, positioning characters, numbers, currency symbols, emoji, punctuation, various spaces, line breaks, and more.

 Strings implement all [common sequence operations][common sequence operations] and can be iterated through using `for item in <str>` or `for index, item in enumerate(<str>)` syntax.
 They can be concatenated with `+`, or via `<str>.join(<iterable>)`, split via `<str>.split(<separator>)`, and offer multiple formatting and assembly options.